Hassanyare/Minor_Applied_Data_Science/machine-learning/machine_learning.md

 ## Results

-These is how we get the results of the model.
+These is how I get the results of the model.

 ```python
 # get the accuracy using score and model report using classification_report from sklearn